omgpointless/mdstream/docs/ARCHITECTURE.md

 Today, invalidation is implemented for reference-style link definitions.
 Footnote invalidation is planned post-MVP.

+### Footnote definition boundary rules

+When not in SingleBlock mode, `mdstream` tracks footnote definitions as their own block kind (`FootnoteDefinition`).
+For streaming stability (and to match Incremark-style incremental boundaries), the block ends when:

+- a blank line is followed by a non-indented line
+- a non-indented, non-empty line arrives (no blank line required)
+- a new footnote definition starts (`[^id]:`)

 ## Reset semantics

 Some transitions cannot be expressed as "append-only committed blocks" without breaking Streamdown parity.